13 Oct The Best and Worst Places to Sell your Music Equipment

-One of the best places for buying used gear is also, not surprisingly, the best place to sell gear.
+One of the best places for buying used gear is also, not surprisingly, one of the best places to sell gear.

-Besides the ease of use of Craigslist, the number one reason it is the best outlet for selling gear is that there are no seller fees.
+Besides the ease of use of Craigslist, the number one reason it’s the best outlet for selling gear is that there are no seller fees.
 So whatever money you sell your gear for is all yours.

-Even if someone offers you a bit less than what you original listed it as you’ll keep all of it (rather than having a fee taken out on sites like Ebay and Reverb).
+Even if someone offers you slightly less than what you originally listed your item at, you’ll keep all of the money from your sale (rather than having a sale fee taken out as is the case on sites like eBay and Reverb).

 Another bonus is not having to deal with the hassle of shipping out your equipment.
-You can easily just have the person you’re selling your music gear to meet you at your house or meet at some mutual place.
+You can easily just have the buyer meet you at your house or meet at some mutual, agreed-upon location.
 It takes only a few minutes out of your busy day.

-When you sell gear online you have to deal with the hassle of buying packaging products, properly packaging your gear, and then finding some time in the day to get to the post office or the UPS Store.
-Plus, if you didn’t price your shipping correctly in your listing, you may have to dip into your profit to cover anything extra.
+When you sell gear online, you have to deal with the hassle of buying packaging products, properly packaging your item, and then finding some time in the day to get to the post office or UPS Store.
+Plus, if you didn’t price the shipping fee correctly in your listing, you may have to dip into your profit to cover extra shipping costs.